 What is tympanoplasty?

-Tympanoplasty is a restorative surgery designed to repair the eardrum tears.
+The eardrum tears can be treated by tympanoplasty which is a restorative intervention.
 It is performed under general anesthesia and lasts from 1 to 2 hours.

-The surgeon approaches the middle ear to clean it and remove abnormal tissue.
-Then, he/she reconstructs the eardrum destroyed by an autograft.
+The abnormal tissues are removed from the middle ear after cleaning it.
+Then, the surgeon reconstructs the eardrum destroyed by an autograft.
 The tissues used are essentially the aponeurosis of the temporal muscle behind the ear, the envelope of the cartilage of the ear (called perichondre) or the cartilage itself.

 The collected natural support is positioned at the level of the tympanic perforation.
 By capillarity, the remaining layer buds and closes the perforation.
 The choice of grafting material differs according to the size of the hole and the surgeon’s habits.
 Sutures are not required, but may be required to place an absorbable sponge to support the graft.